Benjamin Northey

 Benjamin Northey (born 1970) is an Australian conductor, musician and arranger.
-He is currently Professor of Conducting at the Sydney Conservatorium of Music.
+In 2025, he was appointed conductor-in-residence of the Sydney Symphony Orchestra, professor of conducting at the Sydney Conservatorium of Music, and director of the Australian Conducting Academy.
 He has been chief conductor of the Christchurch Symphony Orchestra in New Zealand since 2015.
-He is also the Principal Guest Conductor of the Melbourne Symphony Orchestra (MSO) having previously been principal conductor-in-residence from 2020 to 2023.
+He is also the principal guest conductor of the Melbourne Symphony Orchestra (MSO) having previously been principal conductor-in-residence from 2020 to 2023.
 He was previously the associate conductor of the Melbourne Symphony Orchestra from 2010 to 2019.
-From 2025 he has been appointed conductor-in-residence of the Sydney Symphony Orchestra.
-He is also the artistic director of the Australian Conducting Academy, a national training program for Australian and New Zealand conductors.

 Early life and family

 Northey was born and raised in Ballarat, Victoria.
 His father Robert (Bob) Northey is a retired university administrator and former president of the Ballarat Symphony Orchestra and his mother Wendy is a forensic psychologist and pianist.
 His uncle is the retired AFL football player and coach John Northey.

 He attended Ballarat Clarendon College where he studied flute, clarinet and saxophone with Barry Currie and arranging with Graeme Vendy, and where his skills as a saxophonist, clarinettist and flautist were first developed; in his early years he also played piano, trumpet and violin.
 At 12, he won prizes in Ballarat's Royal South Street Eisteddfod for performances on flute and saxophone.
 During his teenage years he began working professionally in local pit orchestras in Ballarat for musical theatre and operetta productions.
-After school he moved to Melbourne, where he worked as a freelance musician, composer and arranger for close to ten years.
+After leaving school, he moved to Melbourne where he worked as a freelance musician, composer and arranger for close to ten years.
 During this time he was an active recording session musician and also performed with the Melbourne Symphony Orchestra, the Australian Pops Orchestra and the Australian Showband.
 He appeared as a soloist with the Australian Wind Orchestra on their tour of Japan and Hong Kong in 1990.
 In 1998 he toured Australia and the United States as keyboardist and saxophonist with guitarist Tommy Emmanuel.